 Demo recordings usually suffer from poor audio quality because the band or artist that is performing it was not in a good studio.
-Sometimes, the recording quality of the instrumentation portion of the demo is actually great, but the singer or rapper is doing a demonstration that will need to be done over in the future.
+Sometimes, the recording quality of the instrumentation portion of the demo is actually great.
+Still, the singer or rapper is doing a demonstration that will need to be done over in the future.

 A demo is sent to labels or similar companies by bands and artists looking for someone to help them take their marketing to the next level.
-Labels often want you to send unreleased material that is not finalized in case they want to officially re-record and release that song under their name.
+Labels often want you to send unreleased material that is not finalized in case they want to re-record and release that song under their name officially.

 Related Post: How To Get Noticed By A Record Label